-One piece of coursework in two parts Format Due date & marks Second part of coursework Individual Report 20 March 202 Essay on the 2030 decarbonisation challenge facing the UK electricity system.
-Learning objectives: 1500 words anonymously marked [50/100] To discuss the challenge of decarbonising the UK electricity system by 2030.
+Coursework Format Due date & marks Essay on the 2030 decarbonisation challenge facing the UK electricity system.
+Learning objectives: Individual Report 2000 words anonymously marked 25 March 202 [100/100] To discuss the challenge of decarbonising the UK electricity system by 2030.
 To cover both the economic and engineering challenges facing the UK electricity system.